JustNoob-Dev/Loan_application/README.md

 ====Note====
 Please use this application for "Personal Use" .
 Use it as a guide.
-Do not distribute this without the authors permission enjoy!
+Do not distribute this without the authors permission enjoy! if you need the documentation just email @ justin86marc@yahoo.com